malakt5/DreamDay-UX-UI-Project/README.md

 * **Budget management** was another major concern.
 * Users also experienced difficulties when **comparing different options**.
 * Reviews and feedback have an important influence on users' decisions.
-* Users showed interest in having a platform that provides the essential wedding-planning services in one place.
+* Users showed interest in having a platform that provides essential wedding-planning services in one place.

 ## 👤 User Personas